How to Train your Antivirus: RL-based Hardening through the Problem-Space: Background Related Work

-Thus the moment we take a step out of computer vision, adversarial training can no longer be performed as is conventionally known.
-The above lead to the following complications: \begin{itemize} \item White box techniques, like FGSM and PGD, maximize the inner loop of the loss function \eqref{eqn:adv_train} during training: this often results in feature-space perturbations that do not map back to valid program behavior. \item Dynamic analysis reports exhibit a huge variance in size (from ten tokens to hundreds of thousands), and the possible modifications on them are in theory unbounded: not all possible adversarial examples are interesting or useful -- it is better to reground the problem and make it tractable by focusing on those adversarial examples that are \textit{feasible} through the problem space. \item Adversarial training remains an empirical hardening technique.
-It would be preferable if through a rigorous threat analysis we could show that against a specific and representative set of problem-space modifications, we could achieve a verifiable level of robustness. \end{itemize}
+In this work we focus on hardening a model that operates on reports generated by executing the malware in a sandbox and generating a dynamic analysis report.
+In this context then, the natural form that data occur in is textual; for this representation adversarial training, as is conventionally performed, can not be applied out of the box due to the following reasons: \begin{itemize} \item White box techniques, like FGSM and PGD, maximize the inner loop of the loss function \eqref{eqn:adv_train} during training: this often results in feature-space perturbations that do not map back to valid program behavior. \item Dynamic analysis reports exhibit a huge variance in size (from ten tokens to hundreds of thousands), and the possible modifications on them are in theory unbounded.
+As not all possible adversarial examples are interesting or useful, it is better to reground the problem and make the problem tractable by focusing on those adversarial examples that are \textit{feasible} through the problem space. \item Adversarial training remains an empirical hardening technique.
+It would be preferable if through a rigorous threat analysis we could show that against a specific and representative set of problem-space modifications, we could achieve a guaranteed level of robustness. \end{itemize}